 Understanding why music affects dogs differently starts with recognizing their superior auditory capabilities.
 While humans perceive sounds optimally between 2,000-5,000 Hz, dogs show peak sensitivity around 8,000 Hz.
 This heightened sensitivity explains why certain human music genres can agitate rather than calm anxious dogs.

 Dogs also process temporal aspects of music differently.
 Their faster metabolic rate means they perceive rhythm and tempo at an accelerated pace.
-Music with a tempo matching their resting heart rate (60-80 BPM) proves most effective for anxiety reduction, while faster tempos can inadvertently increase arousal.
+Music with a tempo matching their resting heart rate (60-80 BPM) proves most effective for anxiety reduction.

 Scientific research confirms that properly designed dog anxiety music can physiologically alter stress responses in canines, offering a natural anxiety management tool.